sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

 ==============

-Administrators are dedicated to accessing the :doc:`Local Manager administration service </configuration/local-manager>`.
+Administrators are dedicated to accessing the :doc:`Web Manager administration service </configuration/local-manager>`.
 They cannot be used for file transfer operations.

 To simplify configuration management for a large number of administrators,